David Chalmers

 Key Contributions

-- Formulated the 'hard problem of consciousness'
+- Formulated the hard problem of consciousness, separating functional explanation from subjective experience

 Videos & Interviews